mud2monarch/txngraphs/README.md

 # Graph-based transaction tool with reth-DB

+This is a tool to find, visualize, and measure token transfers in a graph-based format.
+It takes advantage of the reth database to unlock blazingly fast exploration that has never been possible with open source software before.

+There are no effective, open-source tools for transfer-based investigations today:
+- Traditional tabular data like you could find on Dune is ineffective because visualization and measurement tools are not designed for this purpose; a bar chart does not show you if funds are moving between the same ten addresses.
+- Commercial services such as TRM Labs, Chainalysis, and Arkham Intelligence provide graph-based tools and visualizations, but they're paid, and appear hard to use programmatically.
+- Lastly, searches to assemble transfer graphs from common data sources like Dune, Allium, or RPCs are I/O-limited, and impractically slow and expensive.

+This tool is built around reth DB, to solve the I/O problem, and includes visualization and measurement utilities to facilitate explorations.

+# Current Status
+*last ed.
+8/30/25*
+I aim to release a v0.1 of this tool.
+See feature list below.
+Currently estimating this will take ~100 hours at my level of expertise.

+# Feat. list (WIP)
+- Reorganize into clear modules
+- Parallelize reads
+- Look into SVG rendering perf
+- Good docs
+- Python API
+- ~Write the breadth-first search generic over a data source~
+- ~Start with CSV then do RPC then do reth DB~
+- Add support for >1 root address (maybe)
+- ~Need to add filtering for token.
+Should be easy with good types.~
+- Get Cryo connector working

 [Link to slides -- explanation of problem, screenshot demo](https://docs.google.com/presentation/d/1j2BoZv-iszDs88wIsYS2kxomsdlOZNqOSjNmQhSGiKk/edit?usp=sharing)

+# OLD NOTES BELOW
 | **Description.** What is it? | A tool to visualize and measure concentration of ERC-20 token transfers amongst a group of addresses |
 | --- | --- |
 | **Problem.** What problem is this solving? | Given a set of root addresses, build a visual graph of all token transfers to *n* depth and calculate cumulative transfer volumes/other metrics. |